-The club sells lottery tickets every year for $100 each; a total of 250 tickets are printed.
-At each of our ten general meetings during the year, a draw is made for one $1,000 winner, one $200 winner and a $100 winner.
+The club sells lottery tickets every year for $60 each; a total of 250 tickets are printed.
+Starting in January at our general meetings until June, a draw is made for one $1,000 winner, one $200 winner and a $100 winner.
 The numbers go back into the drum so one ticket could win more than once.
-There are no meetings held in July and August.

 Each year, the proceeds from this lottery are ear-marked for a special project.
 We have funded musical instruments for the local school, established walking trails, constructed a path into the pavilion and made donations for medical equipment at Campbellford Memorial Hospital. ( Fund presentation photo from 2015: CMH donation ).

 All club members are encouraged to purchase tickets and to sell them.